 Michigan’s draft Domestic Action Plan is one of several plans from surrounding states, the Canadian province of Ontario, and the U.S. and Canadian federal governments.
 The final version, along with plans from other Lake Erie Basin states (Indiana, Ohio, New York and Pennsylvania), will be integrated into the U.S. Environmental Protection Agency’s comprehensive plan scheduled for release in February 2018.

-A public informational meeting was held on Wednesday, June 28, on the campus of Adrian College in Jones Hall, Baer Auditorium.
-The address is 112 S. Charles St., Adrian, MI 49221.
-Attendees will have an opportunity to provide comments on the draft Lake Erie Domestic Action Plan.
+A public informational meeting was held on Wednesday, June 28, on the campus of Adrian College in Baer Auditorium.
+Attendees were provided with an opportunity to give comments on the draft Lake Erie Domestic Action Plan.